Many site owners, especially those who used CMS like WordPress, mostly had no idea when should they upgrade your hosting plan from shared hosting.

-But you had spare times to learn it.
+But you had spare time to learn it.

 But… you also had spare budgets to hire someone to manage the VPS for you.

-For such case, I think you neeed to do your own calculation.
+For such a case, I think you need to do your own calculation.

 Compare all of the costs, times, risks, and the efforts of those alternatives:

-- Learn it yourself, to manage your own VPS.
-Risk: your site will go down if you don't know what are you doing.
-Even worse: there's possibility you'll get hacked or lost your data.
+Learn it yourself, to manage your own VPS.
+Risk: your site will go down if you don’t know what are you doing.
+Even worse: there’s a possibility someone will hack and steal your data.

-Wait... do you really need that VPS?
-That will depend your case.
+Wait… do you really need that VPS?
+That will depend on your case.

-I mean, it's still same shared hosting plan, but usually the higher plan will give you more resources for your website to use.
+I mean, it’s still the same hosting plan, but usually, the higher plan will give you more resources for your website to use.

 To summary whether or when should you upgrade your hosting plan from shared hosting:

-- Once you make sure the real cause is fixed, make sure you've done as much as best practices to optimize your website performance.
+Once you make sure to fix the real cause, make sure you do as much as best practices to optimize your website performance.

-- If the two steps above still not sufficient, it's time to do calculation with your website traffic and revenue.
+If the two steps above still not sufficient, it’s time to do the calculation with your website traffic and revenue.

-- Once calculation is made, if the result permits for upgrading, consider your own skills, spare times, and budget.
-This is the case if you're going to move or upgrade to VPS with another web hosting service.
+Once you made the calculation, if the result permits for upgrading, consider your own skills, spare times, and budget.
+This is the case if you’re going to move or upgrade to VPS with another web hosting service.